Dead or Alive

 Review based on PS1 version

-The unlockable costumes definitely added a ton of replay value at least... no doubt "84 character costumes" left an imprint in the minds of many players.
-Other than that, DOA1 was lacking in other ways.
-For one, the music & sound effects may have been Dead or Alive's biggest flaw...
-I remember the music particularly boring and even annoying at times.
-However, DOA was a stepping stone in what would become one of the major titles in the next generation of 3D fighters.
+The unlockable costumes of the PS1 version definitely added some replay value at least... no doubt "84 character costumes" was impressive for the time and maybe even left an imprint in the minds of players.
+Other than that, DOA1 was lacking in a few ways.
+The presentation, music, and character roster seemed to lack excitement and legitimacy.
+DOA had some tough competition at the time, so that's understandable.
+However, DOA was an important stepping stone in what would become one of the major franchises in the next generation of 3D fighters.
+DOA2 was a stunner!

 ~TFG Webmaster | @Fighters_Gen